How to Start an Affiliate Program for a Canadian Business

 Even if you’re dealing with a network that has thousands of potential affiliates, you should promote the launch of your affiliate program.
 If you hire an affiliate manager she’ll have all of this down to a science, including lists of contacts and directories.

+- Add an affiliate program information page to your website and include a link to it in your menu.

-- Post about it in your blog (with SEO in mind) and on social media
+- Post about it in your blog (with SEO in mind) and on social media.

-- Send out a press release
+- Send out a press release.

-- Submit to affiliate program directories, such as AffiliatePrograms.com, AffiliateFirst.com and AssociatePrograms.com.
+- Submit to affiliate program directories, such as AffiliatePrograms.com and AssociatePrograms.com.

-- Advertise on related websites (reviews are very effective)
+- Advertise on related websites and blogs and consider sponsored content (reviews and case studies are very effective).

-- Advertise in related newsletters
+- Advertise in related newsletters.

-- Post in affiliate marketing forums (ABestWeb.com is set up very well for both announcements and ongoing affiliate engagement)
+- Post in affiliate marketing forums.

 - Search for and politely contact Canadian bloggers in your niche.
 Make sure you actually research their site and personalize the eMail.
-Our post “PR3+ Canadian-Owned Blogs for Blogger Outreach and Guest Posts” will get you started in this country.
+Our post “PA30+ Canadian-Owned Blogs for Blogger Outreach and Guest Posts” will get you started in this country.

 - Connect with Canadian affiliate marketers on LinkedIn but don’t lead with a pitch.
 You can search LinkedIn for your niche keywords combined with “affiliate marketing”, “Canada” and so on.
 Connect with me.

-- If a 2-tier affiliate program is feasible, many of the affiliate gurus will promote it on their own if given the heads-up.
+- If a 2-tier affiliate program is feasible, many of the affiliate gurus will promote it to their networks.
+In a 2-tier scenario, an affiliate marketer signs up for your affiliate program and earns a percentage of each sale.
+If they promote the program to their network and another affiliate marketer signs up for your program using their link, they’ll also earn a percentage of those sales.

+- Join an affiliate network.
+They already have a database of affiliate marketers ready to join your program.
+Plus, they’ll automate much of your program administration, such as tracking and payments.

-- If you’re working within an affiliate network, make sure you’re on any “new program” lists and ask about newsletter announcements, holiday shopping guides, etc. Your success is their success!
+- If you’re working within an affiliate network, make sure you’re included in any “new program” announcements.
+Also, ask about network newsletter announcements, holiday shopping guides, etc. Your success is their success!

 - Most networks will also allow you to make recruitment offers to their members.